markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 Speaking of numerical variables instead, what we normally consider when building machine and models is the distribution of the variables.
 What do I mean by this? linear models assume that the variables follow a Gaussian distribution.
 So if the variables in our data sets are not Gaussian, we may choose to apply some transformations.

 Other models like support vector machines and neural networks do not make any variable assumptions.
-However, a better spread of the values over a larger range tends to improve the predictive performance
+However, a better spread of the values over a larger range tends to improve the predictive performance of these algorithms.

-of these algorithms.
+## Outliers

 We also mentioned outliers was our outliers but if you remember outliers are values that are extremely